 Helpdesk feature on Drag is very simple, your emails become cards, so you can drag and drop as your support progresses.

 You can add labels to your cards, so every task belongs somewhere.
 Here are some other features you can add to your cards:

 - Progress bar.

 These features work seamlessly together so you can have a clear understanding of the process.
-The Kanban view is also very handy, so you can focus in the list that makes more sense to you, minimising distractions.
+The Kanban view is also very handy, so you can focus on the list that makes more sense to you, minimizing distractions.

-By centralising your team’s helpdesk work in a single place, your processes get quicker, consequently, your customers get happier and your company sell more.
+By centralizing your team’s helpdesk work in a single place, your processes get quicker, consequently, your customers get happier and your company sells more.
 We truly believe that current solutions don’t solve the problem as well as it can be solved, so we’re introducing Drag as a disruptive alternative, working straight from your Gmail inbox as a collaborative and visual tool.